 Dimensions and Weight

 I still remember my first sleeping bag, which took almost half of my backpack and whose weight penalized me during long walks.
-Yes, the basic principle is that you will have to carry your sleeping bag (unless you have a good friend who does it for you.
+Yes, the fundamental principle is that you’ll be responsible for carrying your sleeping bag, unless you’re fortunate enough to have a reliable friend willing to shoulder the load for you.

 Natural or Synthetic Down?